Home of the Best Truck Driving Jobs in Arkansas!

-Bill Ferguson, our President and CEO, has been in the trucking industry for over 50 years, and has forged solid relationships with our business partners through many years of dependable service.
+Bill Ferguson, our CEO, has been in the trucking industry for over 50 years, and has forged solid relationships with our business partners through many years of dependable service.
+Stephen Ferguson, our current President and Chief Operating Officer, is continuing that tradition with enthusiastic determination to make Comstar Enterprises, Inc. the “premier” refrigerated carrier in the region.
 Whether you’re looking for change, or looking for the best way to get your refrigerated freight from point A to point B, you owe it to yourself to look at Comstar Enterprises!
 See a map of our service area, and our contact info.

 With over 100 years of combined trucking and logistics experience on staff, we have accumulated some great drivers and outstanding clients.
 Click here to read a few testimonials.